When our Senior Designer Michal Kurtis was asked to take a look at a 200sqm pocket of land in Mount Hawthorn he could barely contain his excitement.

 If you’re swapping the ’burbs for the buzz of the inner-city, there’s every chance you’re ready to think about doing things a little differently.
 In the case of The Urbanite, this meant turning the design upside down.
 Going topsy-turvy had two key benefits.
 Firstly it made the most of the park view and secondly it meant the whole of the upper floor could be dedicated to a spacious kitchen and living area, and a luxurious master suite.

 When you’re building on a compact block it’s especially important to be able to let in lots of natural light.
 Lots and lots of natural light.
 Michal designed The Urbanite around a courtyard on one side, essentially creating three walls of floor-to-ceiling glass over two-storeys.
 A huge bank of sliding doors leads out to the balcony and there are sliding doors to the courtyard from the home office, guest bedroom and downstairs sitting room.
-A series of slim and square windows has the added benefit of creating dramatic effect in key areas of the house.
+A series of slim and square windows has the added benefit of creating dramatic effect in key areas of the house

-Look carefully and might notice the balustrade to the balcony slopes at a jaunty angle.
+If you look carefully, you might notice the balustrade to the balcony slopes at a jaunty angle.
 It’s a clever design feature that makes this main outdoor space feel extra spacious.
 The north-facing courtyard captures that lovely winter sun, and the front garden is a good size for a kitchen garden and some weekend pottering.

 Not only does it feel striking and sculptural, but the revealed soffit concrete staircase tricks the eye into believing a greater sense of space because the floor area below is visible.
 The Urbanite also features high ceilings and taller-than-average doors to really kick the sense of volume up a notch or two.